-The annual application deadline for the Department Near Eastern Studies Graduate Program is December 15th.
-Applications for each admissions cycle are available from early September to December 15.
+The annual application deadline for the Department Near Eastern Studies Graduate Program is December 1st.
+Applications for each admissions cycle are available from early September to December 1.
 The Department of Near Eastern Studies does not offer rolling admissions and considers applicants for Fall enrollment only.
-For most efficient application handling, all materials should be submitted by December 1.
 Complete applications are reviewed once annually.
 Late applications will not be considered once the file review begins.

 Please email firstname.lastname@example.org with your admissions questions.

 A complete admissions application to the Department of Near Eastern Studies for either the MA or the PhD program must include the following materials:

 Academic Statement of Purpose.
 The Statement of Purpose is the single most important item in the application.
 The purpose of this essay is to give the faculty a clear idea of a) why the applicant wants to pursue a career in Near Eastern Studies; b) what Near Eastern questions or problems interest the applicant; c) how the applicant wants to address these questions; d) why the applicant wants to pursue a graduate degree at the University of Michigan.
 The applicant's statement should be approximately 2 pages in length.